 - 5) Applicant must remain employed in a public institution in Singapore during and throughout duration of the award.
-Applicant will also be required to serve a bond with the Government of Singapore upon the completion of training.ii - 6) Applicant is encouraged to apply for local training if expertise is available locally so that knowledge acquired is applicable in the local context. - 7) The curriculum of the formal degree can be research-based or course-based.
-Applicant is advised to apply to the university of interest and liaise the necessary arrangements for the research training or degree programme concurrently with this fellowship application to avoid delay in the submission of the application and commencement of training. - 8) Applicant should not have outstanding reports from NMRC grants and other national grants. - 9) Applicant is only allowed up to 2 resubmissions following an unsuccessful first submission.
+Applicant will also be required to serve a bond with the Government of Singapore upon the completion of training.ii - 6) Applicant should not have outstanding reports from NMRC grants and other national grants. - 7) Applicant is only allowed up to 2 resubmissions following an unsuccessful first submission.